mikeal/way-of-code/README.md

 All the features people add to editors in order to reduce errors need to be turned off.
 I want errors to go un-noticed while I'm expressing what is in my mind.
 I’m often writing code for variables and functions that do not exist yet.
 I even turned off syntax highlighting, as I can’t help but look to the highlighter as a sort of error check.
 Anything that draws my attention interrupts the flow of expression.
-Most programmers have had sessions or at least momemnts of intense flow and we often are trying to re-produce those flow states, but it's not until I started removing all the tools we use to "help" us program that I realized how much they interrupt that flow.
+Most programmers have had sessions or at least moments of intense flow and we often are trying to re-produce those flow states, but it's not until I started removing all the tools we use to "help" us program that I realized how much they interrupt that flow.